 NEVADA ENVIRONMENTAL JUSTICE COALITION

 Extreme Heat

-In 2023, the Southern Nevada Health District reported 108 heat-associated deaths in Clark County alone.
-Nevada OSHA received a record number of heat-related complaints from both indoor and outdoor workers this year.
 Nevadans need protections to stay safe from this invisible threat.
-The Nevada Environmental Justice Coalition is working with partners at all levels of government and labor unions to advocate for worker protections.
+The Nevada Environmental Justice Coalition is working with partners at all levels of government and labor unions to advocate for worker protections from extreme heat and wildfire smoke.

+NEVADA ENVIRONMENTAL JUSTICE COALITION